-Skips actually have three components: A base dimension, an (optional) stretch factor, and an (optional) shrink factor.
-A skip represents a (horizontal or vertical) space that is ideally (base dimension) wide/high, but can stretch or shrink according to the other two components to fit the current page layout.
-Stretch and shrink factors have one of four units pt, fil, fill or filll, the latter three representing "increasingly infinite" stretch/shrink factors.
+In section 4, \leftskip and \rightskip were considered as simple dimensions, but skips have three components: A base dimension, an (optional) stretch factor, and an (optional) shrink factor.
+A skip represents a (horizontal or vertical) space that is ideally $\langle base \ dimension \rangle$ wide/high, but can stretch or shrink according to the other two components to fit the current page layout.
+Stretch and shrink factors have one of four units pt (or any fixed unit), fil, fill or filll, the latter three representing "increasingly infinite" stretch/shrink factors.

-Skips are used to introduce vertical or horizontal space, using the \hskip and \vskip commands.
+Skips are used to introduce vertical or horizontal space, using (most commonly) the \hskip and \vskip commands.
 Focusing solely on their base dimensions for now, both can be represented as empty nodes with corresponding margin-left or margin-bottom values, respectively.
 Conveniently, this works with both positive and negative base dimensions, and we can use the same mechanism for \kern, which for all practical purposes behaves like \hskip or \vskip with zero stretch/shrink.
 This allows us to cover both of the following cases:

-\noindent some text \hskip20pt some text\par \noindent some text \hskip-20pt some text
+\noindent some text \hskip20pt some text\par \noindent some text \hskip-20pt some text some text some text some text some text

-'''

-some text

-some text

-some tsexune text

-'''

-If we add a strech factor, we can e.g. achieve the following:
+If we add a stretch factor, we can produce the following: